maksimgm/study_notes/JS-essentials.md

 Javascript is a programming language that runs in tandem CSS and HTML.
 It's primary function is controlling the behavior of the page.
 JS is refered to as a scripting language; it runs in a web browser.
 Additionally, it is a client-side language.
 The script is sent to the clients browers, unlike a server side language which is sent to a server.

-Because of the popularity of JS, server side platforms such as, Node.js have been developed.
+Because of JS's, server side platforms such as, Node.js have been developed in recent years

-Use whatever text editor already using.
+Use whatever text editor you are already using.
 Most text editors support JS.

 ######Simple Javascript:

 	<script>